davi-p-oliveira-11/davi-p-oliveira-11/README.md

 ## 👨‍💻 About Me

-I build production-oriented applications focusing on:

-- Clean and maintainable architecture
-- Authentication & authorization flows
-- RESTful API design
-- Real-world database modeling (SQL & NoSQL)
-- Modern React ecosystems (TanStack Query, Tailwind, etc.)

-Currently expanding into **React Native** to deliver complete web + mobile solutions powered by the same backend.
+Full Stack Developer focused on building modern web applications with React, Next.js, Node.js, and TypeScript.

+Experienced in developing responsive frontends, RESTful APIs, authentication systems, and database-backed applications using PostgreSQL and MongoDB.

+Currently expanding my expertise in Java and Spring Boot while continuing to develop full-stack solutions across the JavaScript ecosystem.

 ---